Company: TeMeCo

 Step 6:

-Since this speed is relatively slow, according to the standard one may accelerate to a higher speed (0.0067 s-1 ) after determining the elasticity characteristics.
+As this speed is relatively slow, the standard allows you to accelerate to a higher speed (0.0067 s-1 ) after determining the elasticity parameters.

 Step 7:

-Since the elastic range is usually not so large, let’s assume that the specimen is still about the same length according to the elastic characteristic values, i.e. 100mm.
+Since the elastic range is usually not that large, let’s assume that the sample is still about the same length after the elastic characteristic values, i.e. 100mm.
 Then dε/dt = 0.0067 s-1 corresponds to a speed of approx. v=40mm/min.

-If at some point the sample length becomes L=150mm, then v = 60mm/min.
+If the sample length becomes L=150mm at some point, then v = 60mm/min.

 So the traverse speed becomes faster and faster.